ohenley/ib-ada/readme.md

 ## About
 - ib-ada is a 'semi-thick' TCP message-based communication library (client) to the TWS or IB Gateway (server) written in the Ada programming language.

 - I started this project because every other 'equivalent' implementation I tested did not work properly, for one reason or another, ... and I tried most of them all (C++, C#, Python, JS, official and third-party.
-I gave up before installing a whole Java developer environment just to test if, maybe, this time the outcome would be different).
+I gave up at the idea of installing a whole Java developer environment just to test if, maybe, this time the outcome would be different).

 - I hold a certain grudge against Interactive Brokers for misleading advertising about their technology offer.
 I paid the price of such a painful discovery through hundred hours of research, testing, dead-end, and headaches.
 This library is a conservative, explicit, sandboxed, progressive, simple, and hopefully sane response to this reality.